Frequently Asked Questions

 Q: How do I get the Oncotype DX prostate cancer test?

 The Oncotype DX test can only be ordered by a licensed healthcare professional.
 It is a test that is performed on a small tissue sample from your most recent biopsy.
 You do not need to undergo any additional procedures to have the Oncotype DX prostate cancer test.

 Q: How long will it take to get the test results of the Oncotype DX test?

-It typically takes 14 calendar days from the date the tumor sample is received by Genomic Health for the results to be available.
+It typically takes 14 calendar days from the date the tumor sample is received by Exact Sciences for the results to be available.
 The Genomic Prostate Score report form is sent to both your doctor and the pathologist

 who submitted your tissue sample.

 Q: What type of sample is needed to perform the Oncotype DX test?

 The test is performed using a very small sample of the tumor tissue that was already removed from your last biopsy.
 In the U.S., tumor samples are commonly treated with a preservative called formalin and then embedded in paraffin wax to form a small block.
 The Oncotype DX process is designed for use with a small sample from this type of tissue block.